Mikael Soisalo: Zulte Waregem

 Soisalo was loaned out to Portuguese club Varzim S.C. on 29 January 2020 for the rest of the season with a purchase option.
 However, he only played two games for the club and returned to Zulte in the summer 2020.

 Riga FC

 For the 2021 season, Soisalo moved to Riga FC on a 2-year contract.
 He made his debut on 13 March, playing the first 65 minutes of a 0–2 win at Ventspils.
 He had an impressive start and had scored seven goals in 15 games in July 2021.

+Puskás Akadémia

+On 27 August 2023, Soisalo was bought by Hungarian top-flight club Puskás Akadémia for an undisclosed fee.
+He scored in his debut, in a 3–1 away victory against Mezőkövesd on 3 September 2023.

 International career

 He has been an integral part of the various youth national teams starting from the U-15.
 During 2016, he took part in Finland's qualifying campaign for the UEFA under 19 Championship.
 He played well against Kazakhstan, scoring once and assisting three goals.
 He scored his first goal for Finland U21 on 9 October 2020 in a UEFA European U21 Championship qualification match in Ballymena Showgrounds, Ballymena against Northern Ireland U21.

 In March 2022, Soisalo received a first call up for the Finland senior squad for the first time, coming into the squad after the withdrawal of Lassi Lappalainen and Onni Valakari for matches against Iceland and Slovakia.